ndcbe/data-and-computing/_sources/notebooks/contrib/contribute.md

 ![](/media/contrib_instructions/upload-files.png)

+### Step 5: Upload Image Files (Optional)

+Upload any media files you created or modified to the `/media` folder.
+Please include both the image (as a `.png`) and the source file (e.g., `.pptx`).
+Use the same interface as the previous step.

-### Step 5: Create a Pull Request
+### Step 6: Create a Pull Request

-On the [main class repository](https://github.com/ndcbe/data-and-computing), create a pull request to merge your branch on your fork into the `contributed-notebooks` branch on the main class repository.
+On the [main class repository](https://github.com/ndcbe/data-and-computing), create a pull request (PR) to merge your branch on your fork into the `contributed-notebooks` branch on the main class repository.
 After uploading the new notebook file to your branch, you should see an orange/yellow box with your branch name.

 ![](/media/contrib_instructions/pull-request1.png)